N NEON OSS

 Which platform excels for different application types

-Use Case Neon Supabase Winner
+Use Case Neon OSS Supabase OSS Winner

-AI/ML Applications Excellent - Built for AI agents with instant provisioning Good - Growing ecosystem, real-time features beneficial Neon
+AI/ML Applications Excellent - Built for AI agents with instant provisioning Good - Growing ecosystem, real-time features beneficial Neon OSS

-Full-Stack Web Applications Good - Pure database focus, requires additional services Excellent - Complete backend with auth, real-time, storage Supabase
+Full-Stack Web Applications Good - Pure database focus, requires additional services Excellent - Complete backend with auth, real-time, storage Supabase OSS

-Variable/Unpredictable Workloads Excellent - Scale-to-zero saves costs during inactive periods Good - Instance-based pricing may be less cost-effective Neon
+Variable/Unpredictable Workloads Excellent - Scale-to-zero saves costs during inactive periods Good - Instance-based pricing may be less cost-effective Neon OSS

-Development Teams with Heavy Testing Excellent - Instant database branching for every PR Good - Git integration but requires migration overhead Neon
+Development Teams with Heavy Testing Excellent - Instant database branching for every PR Good - Git integration but requires migration overhead Neon OSS

-Real-Time Applications Limited - Database focus, needs additional real-time layer Excellent - Built-in real-time subscriptions Supabase
+Real-Time Applications Limited - Database focus, needs additional real-time layer Excellent - Built-in real-time subscriptions Supabase OSS

-Rapid Prototyping Good - Quick database setup but needs additional services Excellent - Complete backend ready out-of-the-box Supabase
+Rapid Prototyping Good - Quick database setup but needs additional services Excellent - Complete backend ready out-of-the-box Supabase OSS

-How costs compare across different scenarios
+How self-hosted costs compare across different scenarios

 N

-Neon Pricing Model
+Neon OSS Cost Model

-Supabase Pricing Model
+Supabase OSS Cost Model

 Cost Comparison by Scenario

-Scenario Neon Supabase Advantage
+Scenario Neon OSS Supabase OSS Advantage

 The AI Revolution: Agentic Workloads